Aphatheology/ECX5/url-shortener/README.md

-# Book CRUD API
+# URL SHORTENER API

-Implementaion of CRUD for a Book model
+Implementation of a URL Shortener

 ## Built With
 - Node